Posted on Feb 5th, 2010 by Allison (Family/Friends, Music / Entertainment)

 Ashley had done a little back up singing on some of their recordings in the past, so they asked her to audition… and were blown away, of course.
 (I’m her mother, I can brag)

-So Ashley Rae is the new frontwoman for Vicious Starfish.
+So Ashley Rae is the new frontwoman for The Black Arrows.

 Justin, Ashley & Austin - Viscious StarfishThey’ve been rehearsing and in the studio for months – and finally have a couple of tracks for their new album ready to be heard.